-Woodside Road 21, Sevenoaks TN13 3HF (United Kingdom) les.pook@tesco.net
+21 Woodside Road, Sevenoaks TN13 3HF (United Kingdom) les.pook@tesco.net

 ABSTRACT.
 The existence of three-dimensional effects at cracks has been known for many years, but understanding has been limited, and for some situations still is.
 Understanding improved when the existence of corner point singularities and their implications became known.
 Increasingly powerful computers made it possible to investigate three-dimensional effects numerically in detail.
 Despite increased understanding, three-dimensional effects are sometimes ignored in situations where they may be important.
-The purpose of the present investigation is to study by means of accurate 3D finite element (FE) models a coupled fracture mode generated by anti-plane loading of a straight through-the-thickness crack in linear elastic plates.
-An extended version of the present work has recently been published in the literature.
+The purpose of the present contribution is to review the study carried out by the same authors in some recent investigations, in which a coupled fracture mode generated by anti-plane loading of a straight through-the-thickness crack in linear elastic discs and plates has been analysed by means of accurate 3D finite element (FE) models.